 New WhatsApp Exploit Lets You Track Your Friends And Strangers

 As we all know WhatsApp Messenger is a freeware and cross-platform instant messaging service for smartphones.
-It uses the Internet to make voice calls, one to one video calls; send text messages, images, GIF, videos, documents, user location, audio files, phone contacts and voice notes using standard cellular mobile numbers.
+It uses the Internet to make voice calls, one to one video calls; send text messages, images, GIFs, videos, documents, user location, audio files, phone contacts, and voice notes using standard cellular mobile numbers.

 According to the researcher, anyone, as long as has a computer in hand, could take advantage of this vulnerability and gain access to sensitive data about any other WhatsApp user.
 The bug resides in the tool “last hour of connection” that appears at the top of each chat window.

 It seems that every time this information is updated, the changes are recorded in an internal file of the WhatsApp, and just access it from the menu for developers of the browser.

 But that is not the worst Scenario if they know the hours we sleep a day is not too serious.
 However, if we add the possibility of obtaining the same data from any other user, it is quite simple to know if two contacts of the same “circle” are speaking at a specific time simply by crossing the data of both.
 With just this information leak they could go on further tracking our movements and become aware of our deeds and processes we perform all day.